TomasHubelbauer/globus/README.md

 Use text and image coordinates to recognize clusters following patterns and use that information to parse out data from the texts and associate images with the data from the texts.
-Also consider applying mimimum area heuristic where images which cover too little are discarded because they are likely to be a part of the graphics and not a photo.

-Rotate the images to the correct orientation.
-To do this it might be sufficient to first find out if all are oriented the same way and just hardcode the operation or see if the PDF has any information on the transformation.

 See if the `transform` op (or any extra/others) can be used to keep a track of the coordinates at which the image file will be placed.

+Figure out and fix the problem with some images being skewed as if the length of their data array didn't agree to the dimensions embedded in the PDF.